kylebakerio/stats-in-vr/README.md

     alwaysshow3dstats: { type: "boolean", default: false },  // show this component even when not in VR
     anchorel: { type: "selector", default: "[camera]" }, // anchor in-vr stats to something other than the camera

+    extraStatsGroups: { type:"string", default: "three: true; aframe: true; three-alloc: true"}, // see: https://github.com/mrxz/fern-aframe-components/tree/main/extra-stats

-    showlabels: {type: 'array', default:['raf','fps','geometries','programs','textures','calls','triangles','points','entities','load time']}, // please give all inputs in lowercase
+    showlabels: {type: 'array', default:['raf','fps','geometries','programs','textures','calls','triangles','points','entities','load','color','matrix4','matrix3','quaternion','vector4','vector3','vector2']}, // please give all inputs in lowercase
-    showgraphs: {type: 'array', default:['raf','fps','geometries','programs','textures','calls','triangles','points','entities','load time']}, // this will be auto-filtered down to match above, but you can filter down further if you want, say, 4 values in text, but only 1 in graph form. you can also select `null` or `false` or `[]` to turn off all graphs.
+    showgraphs: {type: 'array', default:['raf','fps','geometries','programs','textures','calls','triangles','points','entities','color','matrix4','matrix3','quaternion','vector4','vector3','vector2']}, // this will be auto-filtered down to match above, but you can filter down further if you want, say, 4 values in text, but only 1 in graph form. you can also select `null` or `false` or `[]` to turn off all graphs.

     //
     // advanced options:
     //

-    // targetmax
+    // targetlessthan
-    // targetmin
+    // targetgreaterthan
     // samplereport
     // ^ these three are defined below as custom schema options--basically, they take in JSON (if serializing or if defining in HTML, see examples) or straight up JS objects (if adding to scene programatically)